bkoelman/ResharperCodeContractNullability/README.md

 ## Running on your build server

-This assumes your project uses ResharperCodeContractNullability (via NuGet), but Resharper is not installed on your build server.
-To make the analyzer run there, make sure to install External Annotations on the server as a pre-build step:
+This assumes your project uses ResharperCodeContractNullability via NuGet, but Resharper is not installed on your build server.
+To make the analyzer succeed there, simply add another NuGet reference to your project.

-* ```nuget install JetBrains.ExternalAnnotations -Version 10.2.29```
+* From the NuGet package manager console:

-* ```xcopy JetBrains.ExternalAnnotations.10.2.29\*.xml "%LOCALAPPDATA%\JetBrains\Installations\ReSharperPlatformVs15\ExternalAnnotations" /s /i /r /y /q```
+  `Install-Package JetBrains.ExternalAnnotations -Version 10.2.29`